Popular search terms:

 Opt-in IP PIN

-In 2014, the IRS began offering taxpayers who were not ID theft victims the ability to opt into the IP PIN program.
-At the start of the 2021 filing season, the IRS expanded the IP PIN Opt-In program to taxpayers nationwide as a proactive step to protect themselves from tax-related identity theft.
 Anyone who has a Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN) and verifies their identity, is eligible to enroll into the IP PIN program.
 Participating in the IP PIN Program is voluntary for taxpayers who are not victims of tax-related identity theft.
-Once enrolled into the IP PIN Program, there is no option to opt out.
-As of January 2019, any individual who enrolled in the IP PIN Program through the Get an IP PIN application will need to access their online account every year, prior to filing, to get their new IP PIN for that processing year.
+Any individual who enrolled in the IP PIN Program through the Get an IP PIN application will need to access their online account every year, prior to filing, to get their new IP PIN for that processing year.
+If you voluntarily joined the IP PIN program and “are NOT” a victim of a tax-related ID theft and not interested in continuing to participate in the program, then you may opt-out of the IP PIN program.
+To find out if you are eligible to opt-out, you can log into your online account.

 How to get an IP PIN